maikenlindstad/maikenlindstad/README.md

 Making these kinds of websites gives me a lot practice for upcoming real projects.

-I am currently working on improving my portfolio by adjusting to the Heroku and Strapi changes that have occurred recently, but also have a few other projects in mind which will be pushed later.
+I am currently working on improving my portfolio by adjusting to the Heroku and Strapi changes that have occurred recently, but also have a few other projects in mind which will be pushed at a later time.

 I have not worked on any real life projects, but do have my own e-commerce selling witchy and Halloween items.
 You are welcome to visit the site which is made using Wordpress and Chic Lite theme template: https://svartsalt.no/